yalah5084/sep11-freedom-project/entries/entry04.md

 }
 ```

-Another thing I wanted to do was to add popups with the pet's name to the markers.
-I added a `bindPopup()` function to the marker.
-I added `{closeOnClick: false, autoClose: false}` too because I didn't want the popup to close when the user clicks other parts of the page.
+Another thing I wanted to do was to add popups with the pet's name so I added a `bindPopup()` function to the marker.
+I also added `{closeOnClick: false, autoClose: false}` because I didn't want the popup to close when the user clicks somewhere else in the page.

 ```js
 function petMarker(long, lat) {